a-nabizadeh/siemens_swarm/README.md

 We monitor the goodness of the model by calculating the [mean absolute percentage error](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) (MAPE) on the test set.
 In the model from the plot, MAPE is `0.014` for the test set and `0.017` for the train set.
 This means that the model is not overfitting much.
 Note that we do not do thorough hyperparameter tuning, so the model can be improved in future.

-The last week of test data is shown below:
+The last week of test data is shown below (`test` is a actual data, `test pred` is the prediction of our model):

 ![png](plots/2-4.png)